 Final Thoughts on Saving for Retirement

 If you’re at the point where you’re trying to figure out how much you need to save for retirement, know that there may not be just one right answer.
-The ability to know how much you need is dependent on a number of factors, including knowing how much your expenses are.
+The ability to know how much you need is dependent on a number of factors, including knowing how much your expenses are and how many vacations you plan to go on.
 However, at some point, you should figure out an exact figure to shoot for, whether it’s $500,000 or five million.

 Additionally, you’ll need to save for quite awhile if you want to have a good nest egg.
 It’s best to start savings in your 20s because you won’t have to save as much of your income each month.
 The later you wait to save for your retirement, the more you’ll have to save.